russellballestrini/russell.ballestrini.net/content/2020-09-15-weechat-on-boot-in-a-tmux-session.rst

   tmux a -t "remote-shell"

 Thanks for joining me on this escape into the world of computers.

+This website is hosted on Ryu (``ryu.foxhop.net``) another Ubuntu guest running on M. Bison, humming away downstairs on that T430 with a cracked screen, but thats a story for another time.

 Please feel free to comment below if you have suggestions for this post.